 The Philly Fixers Guild is an independent collective of talented volunteers from differing technical backgrounds who are committed to the idea of “repair rather than replace.”
-The Guild was started in early 2014 by Ben Davis and Holly Logan who both participate in the “Sustainable 19125/19134” program in Philadelphia’s Fishtown neighborhood.
+The Guild was started in early 2014 by Ben Davis and Holly Logan who were volunteering together for a community sustainability program in Philadelphia’s Fishtown neighborhood.

 In most instances guild members will not simply fix items for people, but rather work with them to teach the troubleshooting and repair process.
 Ultimately, our community will benefit from less waste and improved economic conservation.